sampsonv/github-trending/README.md

 * 【2023-10-15】[skywind3000 / kcp](https://github.com/skywind3000/kcp) - ⚡ KCP - A Fast and Reliable ARQ Protocol
 ## C++

+* 【2024-03-03】[owasp-modsecurity / ModSecurity](https://github.com/owasp-modsecurity/ModSecurity) - ModSecurity is an open source, cross platform web application firewall (WAF) engine for Apache, IIS and Nginx that is developed by Trustwave's SpiderLabs.
+It has a robust event-based programming language which provides protection from a range of attacks against web applications and allows for HTTP traffic monitoring, logging and real-time analys…
+* 【2024-03-03】[thorvg / thorvg](https://github.com/thorvg/thorvg) - Thor Vector Graphics is a lightweight portable library used for drawing vector-based scenes and animations including SVG and Lottie.
+It can be freely utilized across various software platforms and applications to visualize graphical contents.
 * 【2024-03-01】[Vahera / godot-orchestrator](https://github.com/Vahera/godot-orchestrator) - Godot Engine (4.2+) Visual Scripting with Orchestrator.
 * 【2024-02-29】[sddm / sddm](https://github.com/sddm/sddm) - QML based X11 and Wayland display manager
 * 【2024-02-28】[zeromq / cppzmq](https://github.com/zeromq/cppzmq) - Header-only C++ binding for libzmq